Hasten2k/bucket-list/README.md

 * List of things in bucket
 * List of bucket items per bucket
 * Bucket item
+  * Cover Photo
+    * Automatically get image from Unsplash from tag
   * Picture gallery
   * Mark done/not done
     * When was it done?